ashikkl/fuzzy-octo-disco/README.md

 ***

 # License
-### This Audio Visualizer is licensed under the MIT License.
+### This Audio Visualizer is licensed under the GNU GENERAL PUBLIC LICENSE.

 ***